wp-plugins/varnish-http-purge/readme.txt

 This was built and tested on Varnish 3.x, however it is reported to work on 2.x.
 It is only supported on v3 at this time.

+= Why doesn't my CSS purge when I change it? =

+Because the plugin only purges your <em>content</em> when you edit it.
+That means if you edit a page/post, or someone leaves a comment, it'll change.
+Otherwise, you have to purge the whole cache.

+= So why doesn't your plugin have a 'purge Varnish Cache' button? =

+Because not everyone has the same setup.
+The basic command would be this: `curl -X purge http://example.com'`

+Depending on how your Varnish server is configured, this may not be the exact command, hence no magic button.
+Sorry.

 = Why don't my gzip'd pages flush? =

 Make sure your Varnish VCL is configured correctly to purge all the right pages.